VioletViolaVi/Milestone-Project-4/README.md

     - Run the HTML and CSS code used to make the “__*New Drinks*__” section, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
     - Using chrome development tools, check this section’s responsiveness by opening the Slurps home page website with the following screen sizes: 320x571, 576x571, 768x571, 992x571 and 1200x571.
 Check the content in the “__*New Drinks*__” section uses BootStraps’ grid system in displaying 1-2 drink items per row on smaller sizes (320x571, 576x571 and 768x571) and 4 drink items per row on larger screen sizes (992x571 and 1200x571).
     - Across these different screen sizes also check the drink images and their “__*NEW!*__” stickers don’t overlap the content of the other new drink items displayed.
+    - Test the “__*no-image.PNG*__” is seen when no drink image is available by negating the condition of the “__*for/endfor*__” statements wrapped around the code for the images.
+Upon doing so, ensure the crossed out camera image is seen clearly, in place of the drink image.
     - Hover over the shortened drink names that have ellipsis written at the end of them and ensure the full name of the drink can be seen as a tooltip when doing so.
 Also check the rest of the drink descriptions are clearly displayed, easy to read and understand.
     - Look to see if the “__*BUY NOW*__” buttons are arranged under the drink’s descriptions following the same grid system from Bootstrap.
     - Hover over and click on the “__*BUY NOW*__” buttons to ensure their outline changes to the colour, “__*#17a2b8*__”.